Bayo-bit/Requirement-Analysis-in-Software-Development./README.md

 🔍 **Why is Requirement Analysis Important?**

-During Requirement Analysis, Acceptance Criteria help teams:
+Requirement Analysis is essential because it ensures that software projects start with a clear and shared understanding of what needs to be built.
+It helps teams:

-Clearly understand what “done” means for each feature.
+Align stakeholders, developers, and users around common goals.

-Ensure alignment between stakeholders, developers, and testers.
+Reduce misunderstandings and costly rework during development.

-Support test case creation and quality validation.
+Provide a foundation for accurate project planning and estimation.

-Reduce misunderstandings and rework during development.
+Define measurable, testable, and traceable requirements.

-Improve overall user satisfaction by ensuring features behave as expected.
+Increase the likelihood of delivering a product that truly meets user needs.

-By defining Acceptance Criteria early, the team ensures that every feature is measurable, testable, and traceable back to user needs.
+By investing time in thorough Requirement Analysis, teams create a reliable blueprint that guides design, development, and testing — ultimately improving software quality and user satisfaction.

 💡 **Example: Checkout Feature (Booking Management System)**